almostrealism/common/README.md

 #### Parallelization via Accelerator
 Although you can use the tool with multiple threads (compiled operations are threadsafe), you may want to leverage parallelization that cannot be accomplished with Java's Thread concept.
-If you are targeting a GPU with OpenCL or you have supplied TensorFlow natives for GPU acceleration, you'll want to express a collection of operations with a single operation.
-This works largely the same way, but there is a separate evaluation method.
+If you are targeting a GPU with OpenCL, for example, you'll want to express a collection of operations with a single operation.
+This works the same way.

 ```Java
 public class MyNativeEnableApplication implements CodeFeatures {